PXL-IT-NET/Guts-DotNetEssentials/README.md

 Although it is not a guarantee, having all tests green is a good indication that you completed the exercise correctly.

-#### Check your results online (comming soon)
+#### Check your results online
 Test results of all students are sent to the Guts servers.
-Soon you will be able to check your progress and compare with the averages of other students on  [guts-web.appspot.com](https://guts-web.appspot.com).
+You can check your progress and compare with the averages of other students via [guts-web.appspot.com](https://guts-web.appspot.com).
+Login, go to ".NET Essentials" in the navigation bar and select the chapter you want to view.
+![alt text][img_chapter_contents]

 [img_book]:Images/book.jpg "Handboek 'Programmeren in C#'"
 [img_projects]:Images/projects.png "Solution for chapter five with its projects"